sentilo/sentilo/docs/technical_faq.rst

 In which platforms has been Sentilo tested ?
 --------------------------------------------

-The first deployment for the Barcelona City Council has been tested in the following infrastructure:
+The first deployment for the Barcelona City Council has the following infrastructure:

 -  Four virtual machines, two for the front-ends and another two for the back-end
--  All of them use as operating system Ubuntu server LTS 16.04
+-  All of them use as operating system Ubuntu server LTS 18.04
 -  The real time database server(Redis) works with 32 GB of memory and 36 GB of hard disk
--  The other three servers works with 4 GB of memory and 16 GB of hard disk
+-  The other three servers work with 4 GB of memory and 16 GB of hard disk

-Another deployment configuration should work properly, always keeping in mind the expected load by the system.
+Another deployment configurations should work properly, always keeping in mind the expected load by the system.
 There is also a `virtual machine <./use_a_virtual_machine.html>`__ ready for use that can be used for testing purposes.

+All known Sentilo instances are deployed on Linux servers, mainly CentoOS 6+ and Ubuntu Server 14.04+.

 I successfully published an observation, but I cannot see the data in catalog.
 ------------------------------------------------------------------------------